softeng364/resources/labwork/lab5/lab5.md

   - What identifiers are available for nodes?
   - How are attributes associated with nodes and links?

 - Encode the network on Slide `5-15`, say, in NetJSON format, including its link costs and the following node coordinates.
 Save your file as e.g. `KuroseRoss5-15.json`.
-If you have problems, an example is available [here](https://github.com/softeng364/resources/blob/master/labwork/lab5/).
+If you have problems, start from the file for the Network on Slide 5-19, available [here](https://github.com/softeng364/resources/blob/master/labwork/lab5/).

 ```json
 {